← Index

 What the EM does when shipping gets cheap

+Then there is the role itself.
 The span of control widens when shipping gets cheap.
-Managers I respect are running larger groups now, sometimes flatter, sometimes with a clearer tech lead layer underneath.
+The managers I respect are running larger groups now, sometimes flatter, sometimes with a clearer tech lead layer underneath them.
 The shape that works for me is closer to a mini-director than a traditional manager.
 You spend less time on weekly task tracking and more on connecting dots across the org.
-You coach your tech leads to handle day-to-day technical execution.
-You remove blockers at a level the team cannot.
+You coach your tech leads to own the day-to-day technical execution, and you clear the blockers that sit at a level the team cannot reach on their own.